Upplication/gulp-elasticbeanstalk-deploy/README.md

         timestamp: true, // optional: If set to false, the zip will not have a timestamp
         waitForDeploy: true, // optional: if set to false the task will end as soon as it starts deploying
         amazon: {
+            credentials: {
                 accessKeyId: "< your access key (fyi, the 'short' one) >", // optional
-            secretAccessKey: "< your secret access key (fyi, the 'long' one) >", // optional
+                secretAccessKey: "< your secret access key (fyi, the 'long' one) >", // optional }
             signatureVersion: "v4", // optional
             region: 'eu-west-1',
             bucket: 'elasticbeanstalk-apps',